sequana/mapper/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.11.0    * implement feature counts for capture-seq projects 0.10.1    * remove getlogdir and getname
+0.11.1    * Fix typo when setting coverage to True 0.11.0    * implement feature counts for capture-seq projects 0.10.1    * remove getlogdir and getname
 0.10.0    * use new wrappers framework